Coq au Vin

 • 2 tsp fresh thyme leaves

-• 8 oz mushrooms, thickly sliced
+• 8 oz shiitake or brown mushrooms, thickly sliced

-• 6–8 shallots, peeled and halved
+• 6–8 small shallots, peeled and halved -OR- a large handful (~15) of peeled pearl onions

 • Beurre manié: 1 tbsp butter + 1 tbsp flour, mixed together